NANBF Figure Posing Tips

 Individual Presentation Stage Walk

 The stage walk takes place at pre-judging as well as the night show.
-Each lady will be judged individually.
-During the stage walk athletes will be scored based on:
+Each lady is judged individually.
+During the stage walk athletes are scored based on:

 Appearance: skin color, tone, and complexion